ImeneYAHIAOUI/al-newbank/adr/adr009-enhancing-metrics-service-availabilit.md

 ### Cons:

-* **Increased Complexity:** The Active-Active redundancy pattern introduces additional complexity to the Metrics service.
-We need to implement a mechanism to synchronize the data between the instances.
-We also need to implement a mechanism to detect and handle split-brain scenarios.
 * **Increased Resource Consumption:** The Active-Active redundancy pattern increases the resource consumption of the Metrics service.
 We need to deploy multiple instances of the Metrics service, which will increase the resource consumption.
-* **Increased Cost:** The Active-Active redundancy pattern increases the cost of the Metrics service.
-We need to deploy multiple instances of the Metrics service, which will increase the cost.
 * **MongoDB bottleneck:** Both instances of the Metrics service will be using the same MongoDB database.
 This can lead to a bottleneck if the load on the service increases.